21 Day Comprehensive Elimination Diet

 It is very important to KEEP A JOURNAL OF ALL FOODS EATEN AND ALL SYMPTOMS.
 Be sure to add foods one at a time, one every two days.
 Eat the test food at least twice a day and in a fairly large amount.
 Often an offending food will provoke symptoms quickly—within in 10 minutes to 12 hours.
 Signs to look for include: headache, itching, bloating, nausea, dizziness, fatigue, diarrhea, indigestion, anal itching, sleepy 30 minutes after a meal, flushing, and/or rapid heartbeat.
 If you are unsure, take the food back out of your diet for at least one week and try it again.
 Be sure to test foods in a pure form: for example test milk or cheese or wheat (one at a time), but not macaroni and cheese that contains milk, cheese and wheat!
 When adding in nuts it is recommend to add in one variety of nut at a time.
 For instance add almonds then wait a couple of days and add walnuts; as opposed to adding all varieties back in one day.

-THE RESULTS: By avoiding symptom-provoking foods and taking supportive supplements to restore gut integrity, most food allergies/sensitivities will resolve within 4-6 months.
+THE RESULTS: By avoiding symptom-provoking foods and taking supportive supplements to restore gut integrity, most food sensitivities will resolve within 4-6 months.
 This means that in most cases you will then be able to again eat foods that formerly bothered you.
-In some cases, you will find that the allergy doesn’t go away.
+In some cases, you will find that the irritant or sensitivity doesn’t go away.
 In this case either you must wait longer or it may be a “fixed” allergy that will remain lifelong.

 AFTER THE TESTING: It would be advisable to return to your health practitioner for a follow-up visit to determine your next steps.
 If you find allergies to many foods, you may want to explore a 4-day food rotation diet.
 Finally, anytime you change your diet significantly, you may experience such symptoms as fatigue, headache, or muscle aches for a few days.
 Your body needs time as it is "withdrawing" from the foods you eat on a daily basis.Your body may crave some foods it is used to consuming.
 Be Patient!
 Those symptoms generally don’t last long, and most people feel much better over the next couple of weeks.

 Changing food habits can be a complex, difficult and sometimes confusing process.
 It is important to realize and remember that this doesn't have to be a difficult process!
 Please feel free to browse our various recipes and other information to make these dietary changes as simple as possible.
-In addition, if you have any questions about the diet, or any problems, please Contact Us to speak with a Nutritionist or Lifestyle Educator.
+In addition, if you have any questions about the diet, or any problems, please Contact Us to speak with our Nutritionist.

 For a complete list of foods to eat and foods to avoid- Click Here